tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

   * (Optionally) Think about potential threats, their impact and the likelyhood of them to occur.
 What is the worst case scenario to happen from a security perspective?
 * While in review
   * Track subject, status (open/closed) and outcome (issue/non-issue) of important security discussions and provide a link (archive discussion?) to the discussion medium if available.
 Note: Keep it short and simple.
   * Are there any open security discussions?
-Is the risk neglible and can be accepted?
+Is the risk neglible or can it be accepted?
   * Document and reference security relevant audit and review results.